Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ## Project Algocracy
-Along side our own Project Algocracy is being created, (Technical Political Simulator).
+Alongside our own Project Algocracy is being created, (Technical Political Simulator).

 I admit in its current state its a mess.

-Upon completion it shall aid in the custodium to simulate the constituion as a logical program to prevent manipulation of logic and catch corruption.
+Upon completion it shall aid in the custodium to simulate the constitution as a logical program to prevent manipulation of logic and catch corruption.
 Alongside enforcement where the custodium usually fails.
 It shall also serve as to handle administrative tasks of the Union when possible to prevent as much bearucracy as possible.